On this page

 - Review your employer's violence prevention program, and if they do not have one encourage them to develop one (required in many jurisdictions).

 - Practice safe lifting techniques.

-- Follow or establish safety procedures for working alone, or for avoiding working alone wherever possible.
+- Follow or establish safety procedures for working alone, working alone with patients, or for avoiding working alone wherever possible.

-- Get current training on chemical hazards, WHMIS and MSDSs.
+- Get current training on chemical hazards, WHMIS and SDSs.